-Dhivya Suryadevara- the first women from Chennai to get the position as CFO in automobile industry; the No. 1 US largest automaker, General Motors.
-Currently she is the Vice President of Corporate Finance, will succeed Chuck Stevens, the GM’s present CFO, on September 1.
-She will report to the GM’s CEO Mary Barra, who has been head of automaker since 2014 and the only woman to run an automobile industry.
+Dhivya Suryadevara- the first women from Chennai to getting the position as CFO in the automobile industry; the No. 1 US largest automaker, General Motors.
+Currently, she is the Vice President of Corporate Finance, will succeed Chuck Stevens, the GM’s present CFO, on September 1.
+She will report to the GM’s CEO Mary Barra, who has been head of an automaker since 2014 and the only woman to run an automobile industry.

 In the month of June 2017 she played a role in securing a $2.25 billion investment in GM Cruise by Japanese tech giant SoftBank Group Corp, and GM’s investment in San Francisco-based on-demand transportation company Lyft, it added.
 She served as CEO and Chief Investment Officer for GM Asset Management from 2013 to 2017.
 Even she was responsible for the management of business and investment activities of GM’s $85 billion pension operations.

 In her vice president role, since July 2017 she is responsible for corporate financial planning, investor relations and special projects.
 She played a vital role in some significant deals GM has made as it has restructured operations over the past several years, including the divestiture of its European arm Opel and the acquisition of self-driving vehicle startup Cruise.